open-AIMS/ereefs-documentation/README.md

 *Figure 2.
 Overview of the AIMS eReefs Platform*

 ### Breaking processing into Jobs
 The processing workload on the system tends to happen in bursts.
-Processing is needed each day as updates to the model data become available.
-This processing is triggered from daily checks. **JJ: in addition to these daily checks?**, the extraction tool triggers processing when a user submits an extraction job.
-When the eReefs models are updated, all the derived data and visualisation products need to be regenerated, trigging a massive workload.
+The most notable scenarios are:
+- **Daily processing**: Each day, the system checks for file modifications in the original model output source, NCI.
+- **Data extraction requests**: A user may request data using the Data extraction tool.
+They rarely only request one set of data.
+  It is very common to see several subsequent data requests for different locations, or for a different time range.
+- **Model update**: In rare occasions, updates or bug fixes are applied to the eReefs model.
+When that happens, large collections of files are re-generated on NCI, to reflect the changes.
+This triggers the Download Manager to re-download the files, which in turns triggers NcAggregate to re-generate its derived files, then triggers NcAnimate to re-generate the visualisation products; maps and videos.
+This massive workload can take weeks or even months to process.

-A group of tasks that relate to a particular action (such as processing new data, or regenerating derived data and visualisations), it known as a Job. **JJ: I have added the previous sentence base on what I can gather about Jobs.
-Please change if incorrect.**
+A group of tasks that relate to a particular action (such as processing new data, or regenerating derived data and visualisations), is known as a Job.
+**JJ: I have added the previous sentence base on what I can gather about Jobs.
+Please change if incorrect. - GL: That's perfect.**
 The coordination of the tasks that make up a Job is performed by [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
-It translates the requests
-(perform an aggregation, check for new model data) into jobs that need to be performed.
+It translates the requests (perform an aggregation, check for new model data) into jobs that need to be performed.

 This section provide a short overview of [JobPlanner](https://github.com/aims-ks/ereefs-job-planner).
-More information can be found in [the Github repository](https://github.com/aims-ks/ereefs-job-planner).
+More information can be found in [the GitHub repository](https://github.com/aims-ks/ereefs-job-planner).

 Originally the AIMS eReefs Platform was developed using a conventional single server architecture, where all the storage and processing software were linked to a single large server (see Figure 3).
-This approach minimised the software complexity, but resulted in inefficient infrastructure utilisation.
-The server needed to be large enough to cope with the peak demands of the service, which lead to significant idle time (~90%) and the conventional network (AWS EBS) hard disks needed to precommit to a certain amount of storage, leading to unused space most of the time and the hassle of migrating data to progressively larger and larger disks each 6 - 12 months.
+This approach minimised the software complexity, but resulted in inefficient resource utilisation.
+The server needed to be large enough to cope with the peak demands of the service, which lead to significant idle time (~90%) and the conventional network hard disks (AWS EBS) needed to precommit to a certain amount of storage, leading to unused space most of the time and the hassle of migrating data to progressively larger and larger disks each 6 to 12 months.

 The AIMS eReefs Platform was reengineered to take advantage of scalable cloud architecture from 2018 - 2020 (see Figure 3).
 In this approach all persistent storage uses S3 object storage.
 This allows multiple servers to access the